EricLBuehler/FPL_v2/README.md

 # FPL_v2
-FPL v2 is a programming language similar to Python.
+FPL v2 is a simple programming language similar to Python.